Crop Scout Training offered in March

 LINCOLN, Neb. – Crop scouts will learn how to better manage corn and soybean pests during a University of Nebraska-Lincoln Extension Crop Scout Training for Pest Managers program March 16.

-The training provides in-depth and detailed information from university specialists.
+The training provides in-depth and detailed information from university specialists and private industry representatives.

-Topics include: how corn and soybean plants grow and develop, soybean and corn pests, insect quiz, identifying weeds – plant morphology, using a key to identify weed seedlings, crop diseases and quiz and nutrient deficiencies.
+Topics include: how corn and soybean plants grow and develop; soybean and corn pests; insect quiz; plant morphology; using a key to identify weed seedlings; identifying weeds; crop diseases and quiz; and nutrient deficiencies.

 Certified Crop Advisor continuing education credits are available with 4 in pest management, 1 in crop management and .5 in fertility/nutrient management.